winstonwolff/tychon/README.md

     Familiar
         - a language that feels like Ruby or Python

-    Driving Feature
+    Driving Feature?
+Who would adopt it?
+        - embeddable in other people's programs as text editor or graphical block language
+            WHO: Zapier, Slack Workflows, Logic AND OR statements
+        - compiles to WebASM.
+Run it on CloudFlare.
+            WHO: Cloudflare
-        - as Python scripted your computer, Tychon scripts the internet.
+        - as Python scripts your computer, Tychon scripts the internet.
 With one line, call APIs in REST, Graph QL, and some pre-made api bindings, e.g. Github, Gmail, Slack
           - distributed computing
-        - embeddable in other people's programs as text editor or graphical block language
+            WHO: general populace

     Beautiful
         Visually